brotatotes/bht-automation/bht gen 3/Matthew/Chapter 15/Matthew 15 25 bht.md

 ### John Calvin:
-1. "There is no reason to doubt that she was animated by the conviction which she entertained as to the kindness of the Messiah."
+1. "She adhered firmly to that previous sentiment of faith... and admitted nothing that was opposed to her hope."
-2. "She adhered firmly to that previous sentiment of faith... and admitted nothing that was opposed to her hope."
+2. "The reason was, that she adhered firmly to that previous sentiment of faith which I have mentioned, and admitted nothing that was opposed to her hope."
 3. "This is the sure test of faith, that we do not suffer that general commencement of our salvation, which is founded on the word of God, to be in any way torn from us."

 ### Philip Schaff:
 1. "Her faith was more manifest, as the Lord gave her opportunity."
 2. "Lord.
 Reverential address."
 3. "Help me.
-A touch of nature in the mother's prayer!"
+A touch of nature in the mother's prayer!
+Maternal love remains even in heathenism; often leading to Christ."

 ### John Gill:
-1. "She pushes on, through all discouragements; her faith grows stronger, and her importunity greater."
+1. "She pushes on, through all discouragements; her faith grows stronger, and her importunity greater: she had called Christ Lord, and the son of David before, but now she worships him as God."
 2. "The object she prays unto is the Lord, by which she owns his sovereignty, dominion, and power."
-3. "Though it was her daughter, and not she herself, that was so miserably afflicted; yet such was her sympathy, love, and affection to her, that she makes the case her own, and calls helping her daughter, helping herself."
+3. "The request she makes is for 'help', signifying that her case required it; that it was such, that she could not help herself, nor any creature help her, only he, which she firmly believed."

 ### John Wesley:
 1. Then came she — Into the house where he now was.